-Milk can be fed warm using a thermostat controlled feeder such as the Volac Ewe 2 nest bucket which can rear up to 20 lambs, or the Volac Ewe 2 Plus, which can rear up to 40 lambs.
+Milk can be fed warm using a thermostat controlled feeder.
 It is recommended that newborn lambs are started on milk at 30°C, but once they are trained and drinking well, the temperature can be reduced to 18-20°C. The amount of milk replacer used is approximately 11-12kg per lamb.
-The Ewe 2 sits outside the pen, ensuring optimum safety and avoiding spillages.